Deadlines & Upcoming Dates for Parallel Session Speakers

 First, do not go over your alloted time.
 We recommend about 12 minutes, leaving 3 minutes for Q&A. Under no circumstances should a prerecorded talk be over 14 minutes.
 If your prerecorded talk exceeds your alloted time your time will be cut off to allow the next speaker to start on time (just like a live speaker).Second, make sure you review your recorded talk for audio and video issues before submitting.
 Our staff will be doing a quick check on each file, but we may not catch an issue before your talk.
 Third, all Zoom videos will be live-captioned for the audience, so there is no need to provide this on your video.
 Fourth, you must submit your prerecorded talks at the links below no later than 24 hours before your talk.
 So, if you present at noon on Monday, you must submit your prerecording by noon on Sunday.

-A: Starting June 21, you may use the forms below for the specific day of your talk.If you have difficulty with the forms below, you may email us a URL link to download your file with all the information below to email@example.com.
+A: You may use the forms below to upload a file.
+Not that they refer to the specific day of your talk.If you have difficulty with the forms below, you may email us a URL link to download your file with all the information below to email@example.com.
 DO NOT email us your presentation file.

 A: The Networks 2021 Pitch Talk Award is based on the Network Science Society Young Initiative, which is meant to award the quality of the research contributed by a early researchers while recognizing the ability to explain and present the results.
 The selection will be based on the submission of a 1-minute video presenting the research of a contributed abstract selected for an oral presentation to the upcoming Networks 2021 conference.